Madison Seminary

+The buildings set unused until WRC member, Mrs. Cowles, of Geneva, attended the WRC National Meeting in Milwaukee.
+The WRC was searching for a place to create a home for Civil War nurses, widows, mothers, daughters and wives of men who fought in the war.
+During the meeting, Mrs. Cowles suggested the buildings of the Madison Seminary.
+Upon return to Ohio, she set about the negotiations for the visitation of delegates of the WRC and then purchase of the buildings when they were chosen as the site of the WRC Home.

-In 1891, the building was purchased by the women's branch of the Grand Army of the Republic, and housed veteran nurses and female family members of fallen soldiers, for whom no provisions had been made following the defeat of the confederacy.
+In 1891, the building was sold to the women's branch of the Grand Army of the Republic, and housed veteran nurses and female family members of fallen soldiers, for whom no provisions had been made following the defeat of the confederacy.
 The Women's Relief Corps, as they were known, built the western section of the building.
+By 1902, the WRC found itself having financial difficulty in the upkeep of the Home.
+By the fall, the WRC local branches were voting to turn the buildings over to the State of Ohio for maintenance and care of the residents and building.
 The building was then donated to the state of Ohio when they could no longer afford its upkeep.

-On June 30, 1962, the Ohio Department of Mental Hygiene and Corrections took over ownership of the building and evicted the civil war widows still living at the property.
-The new prison was called Opportunity Village, where female prisoners helped care for developmentally disabled or senile women from nearby hospitals.
+On June 30, 1962, the Ohio Department of Mental Hygiene and Corrections took over ownership of the building and evicted the widows still living at the property.
 This project was shelved in 1975 when the county bought the property.

 The property passed into private ownership in 1993, and remains on the National Register of Historic Places.

-Supposed Hauntings
+Supposed hauntings

 After the building fell into disuse, rumors began to spread that the property was haunted.
-The initial ad placed by the city when they sold Madison Seminary read: May Be Haunted.
+The initial Ad placed by the city when they sold Madison Seminary read: May Be Haunted.
 Since then the building has been the sight of numerous ghost hunts and has featured on Destination Fear and Most Terrifying Places in America.

-Ghost hunters have reported receiving mysterious wounds from apparitions.
-Two frequently named ghosts are 'Steven', supposedly a child who went to live at the home with his mother after the civil war, and Elizabeth Stiles, a spy for the north who died at the home in 1898.